 Tag Team matches are a staple of professional wrestling.
 Sadly, their divisional significance is a far cry from its glory days in the ’80s and ’90s.
-These matches often steal the show, and the prestige of being the tag team champions is the ultimate motivation.
-The four-person dynamic produces twice the action, leading to twice the drama of a singles match, especially with double-team finishing maneuvers.
+These matches often steal the show, and the tag team champions’ prestige is the ultimate motivation.
+The four-person dynamic produces twice the action, leading to twice the drama of a singles match, especially double-team finishing maneuvers.
 Tag-team wrestling is an art form that is beautiful when done right.
 Many teams have held the titles over the years, but where do they rank?
 Who are the best of the best?
 Today, I rate the ten greatest WWE Tag-Team Champions of all time.

 10. Money Inc.: The Million Dollar Man and IRS were a match made in heaven.
 Individually, they were two of the best wrestlers on the planet.
-As a tag team, Ted DiBiase and Irwin R. Schyster were greedy money mongers who craved power, and this lead to three reigns as tag-team champions.
+As a tag team, Ted DiBiase and Irwin R. Schyster were greedy money mongers who craved power, leading to three reigns as tag-team champions.

-8. New Age Outlaws: Road Dogg and Billy Gunn were the pre-eminent tag team of the attitude era.
+8. New Age Outlaws: OH YOU DIDN’T KNOW?
+Road Dogg and Billy Gunn were the pre-eminent tag team of the Attitude Era.
+They were one of the most consistently entertaining acts of Monday Night War, and being a part of D-Generation X legitimatized their occupation as top performers in the company.
 Their Dumpster match with Mick Foley and Terry Funk at WrestleMania 14 was a perfect blend of action and excitement.
-They were one of the most consistently entertaining acts of Monday Night Raw, and being a part of D-Generation X legitimatized their occupation as top performers in the company.

 6. The Hardy Boyz: Matt and Jeff Hardy are probably the only pair of tag-team champions to have a prominent role as enhancement talent before making a name for themselves.
 Their ladder match with Edge and Christian at No Mercy ’99 put them on the map and made them perennial favorites during their TLC saga of matches.
 Team Xtreme was always front, and center in the tag team ranks, with 6 title reigns to their credit.
 There was never a dull moment with the Hardy’s as Swanton’s a plenty kept the fans wanting more.

 5. Demolition: Ax and Smash were the WWF’s prominent tag team in the late ’80s and early ’90s.
 The duo gets some slack for being Vince McMahon’s answer to the Road Warriors, but judging by audience reaction, no one cared.
-Demolition won the belts three times, dethroning Strike Force, Brain Busters, and The Colossal Connection in the process.
-Their entrance music titled “Demolition” by Rick Derringer is recognized by any long-time wrestling fan.
-The team did add a third member, Crush, near the end of their run with the company, but Barry Darsow and Bill Eddie are the definitive duo that resonates with fans.
+In the process, Demolition won the belts three times, dethroning Strike Force, Brain Busters, and The Colossal Connection.
+Any long-time wrestling fan recognizes their entrance music titled “Demolition” by Rick Derringer.
+The team did add a third member, Crush, near the end of their run with the company, but Barry Darsow and Bill Eddie are the definitive duos that resonate with fans.

 3. The British Bulldogs: The Dynamite Kid and Davey Boy Smith were a different breed of tag team.
 As imports from Stampede Wrestling, they wasted no time ingratiating themselves to the WWE audience with their high-intensity style.
 This led to the Bulldogs unseating The Dream Team to capture the WWE Tag Team titles at WrestleMania 2.
 After their feud with Nikolai Volkoff and The Iron Sheik, they would move on to The Hart Foundation to eventually lose the titles.
 As a team, The Bulldogs left an indelible impression that may never be duplicated.

 1. Edge & Christian: If the Outlaws were the most popular team of the attitude era, Edge and Christian were the best.
 They could do it all on the microphone and in the ring.
 Their TLC matches with the Hardy Boyz and The Dudley Boyz defined an era of professional wrestling that may never be duplicated.
 Seven reigns as tag-team champions provided many jaw-dropping matches and laugh-out-loud moments.
-Like all good teams, Edge and Christian eventually broke up, and they both became successful singles wrestlers, which speaks to how good of a tag team they were because as both a tag team and singles wrestlers, they were able to grab the brass ring.
-Whether it was a Con-chair-to or a five-second pose, Edge and Christian will always reek of awesomeness.
+Like all good teams, Edge and Christian eventually broke up.
+However, unlike most teams, both Edge and Christian became highly successful singles wrestlers.
+Whether it was a Con-Chair-To or a five-second pose, Edge and Christian will always reek of awesomeness.